Bernardo Francisco de Hoyos de Seña: Life

 Bernardo Francisco de Hoyos de Seña was born on 21 August 1711 to Don Manuel de Hoyos and Doña Francisca de Seña.
 He was baptized on 6 September in his local parish church in the names of "Bernardo Francisco Javier"; he was named in honor of Bernard of Clairvaux and Francis Xavier.
 His father worked at the town hall at Torrelobatón near Valladolid.
 He received his Confirmation in 1720.

 He entered the Jesuit colleges of Medina del Campo and Villagarcía de Campos and later entered the novitiate under the direction of Félix de Vargas on 11 July 1726.
 He took his simple vows in 1728.
-He underwent philosophical studies at the College of San Pedro i San Pablo in Medina del Campo.
+He underwent philosophical studies at the College of San Pedro y San Pablo in Medina del Campo.
 In September 1731 he started began his theological studies at the College of San Ambrosio in Valladolid.
 He had spiritual experiences and revelations about the Sacred Heart of Jesus that led him to spread this devotion and worship.
 He was ordained to the priesthood on 2 January 1735 with a special dispensation as he was not old enough.
 On 6 January 1735 he celebrated his first Mass in the College of San Ignacio.

 In late April 1733 he received a letter from his friend Augustine Cadaveraz (in Bilbao) after he had requested the priest to translate a Latin chapter on Corpus Christi from Joseph de Gallifet's book "On Devotion to the Sacred Heart of Jesus".
 On 3 May 1733 he took the book from the library of the house and took it to his room where he began to read it; the Sacred Heart both inspired and illuminated him.
 On 4 May he reported receiving a vision from Jesus Christ who said to him: "I wish for you to spread the devotion to My Sacred Heart throughout all of Spain".
 Christ returned to him in another vision on 14 May.
-On 12 June 1733 he consecrated himself to the Sacred Heart using the same formula that Claude de la Colombière used.
+On 12 June 1733 he consecrated himself to the Sacred Heart using the same formula that Claude La Colombière used.
 He distributed leaflets for the devotion and even wrote a letter to King Philip V asking for his support in requesting the Holy See to approve a special feast for the Sacred Heart.

 In 1726 both Aloysius Gonzaga and Stanislaus Kostka were both canonized by Pope Benedict XIII; the two became models of holiness for the Jesuit priest as well as John Berchmans who was already on the course for canonization.
 Berchmans in particular was a main influence on him.

-He fell ill with typhus and he died on 29 November 1735 at the Colegio de San Ignacio; his condition grew worse from 19 November onwards.
-His remains were buried in the College of San Ignacio; his remains were later removed afterwards to an unknown place.
+He fell ill with typhus and he died on 29 November 1735 at the Colegio de San Ignacio; his condition had grown worse from 19 November onwards.
+His remains were buried in the College of San Ignacio; they were later removed to an unknown place.